Teaching Responsibility and Empathy in the Classroom

 This helps students understand that behavior affects people, not just rules.

-2. Ask Reflective Questions
+2. Ask Reflective Questions When Teaching Responsibility and Empathy in the Classroom

 When something goes wrong, guide students through reflection.